monome/docs/norns/maiden.md

 Once you update a project through the PROJECT MANAGER, you'll see a commit number listed on the right of the project's tile (like *34d225b*).
 Click a project's commit number to be brought to the project's GitHub page, where you can learn more about the project and verify that the version you have is the latest.

-*nb.
 If you are updating a project through the PROJECT MANAGER that was not installed by using the PROJECT MANAGER, you will receive an error that the project cannot be found in the catalog.
-Please delete the previously installed version and reinstall through PROJECT MANAGER, which establishes the necessary git files for future updates.*
+Please delete the previously installed version and reinstall through PROJECT MANAGER, which establishes the necessary git files for future updates.
+{: .label .label-grey}

 ### available